DanceChat: Large Language Model-Guided Music-to-Dance Generation: Our Approach

 \subsection{Problem Definition}

-The task of music-to-dance generation involves producing a dance motion sequence $\mathcal{X} = \{\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_N \}$ from a given music track $\mathcal{M}$ with a duration of $\mathit{N}$ frames.
-Here, $\mathbf{x}_{i} \in \mathbb{R}^D$ represents a human pose at the \textit{i}-th frame, which is denoted as a \textit{D}-dimensional vector.
-Following the pose representation in EDGE \cite{tseng2023edge}, we present the dance sequences with 24-joint SMPL format \cite{loper2023smpl}, which represents each joint with 6-DOF rotation representation \cite{zhou2019continuity} and a single root translation.
+The task of music-to-dance generation involves producing a dance motion sequence $\mathcal{X} = \{\mathit{x}^1, \mathit{x}^2, \dots, \mathit{x}^N \}$ from a given music track $\mathcal{M}$ with a duration of $\mathit{N}$ frames.
+Here, $\mathit{x}^{i} \in \mathbb{R}^D$ represents a human pose at the \textit{i}-th frame, which is denoted as a \textit{D}-dimensional vector.
+We present the dance sequences with 24-joint SMPL format \cite{loper2023smpl}, which represents each joint with 6-DOF rotation representation \cite{zhou2019continuity} and a single root translation.
 Along with the binary contact labels $b\in \{0,1\}^{2\times 2=4}$ for the heel and the toe of each foot, the dimension $D=24\times6 +3+4 = 151$.